How permissions and policies provide access management - Amazon Identity and Access Management

 Policies and accounts

 If you manage a single account in Amazon, then you define the permissions within that account using policies.
-If you manage permissions across multiple accounts, it is more difficult to manage permissions for your IAM users.
+If you manage permissions across multiple accounts, it's more difficult to manage permissions for your IAM users.
 You can use IAM roles, resource-based policies, or access control lists (ACLs) for cross-account permissions.
 However, if you own multiple accounts, we instead recommend using the Amazon Organizations service to help you manage those permissions.
 For more information, see What is Amazon Organizations? in the Organizations User Guide.

 Policies and users

 IAM users are identities in the Amazon Web Services account.
 When you create an IAM user, they can't access anything in your account until you give them permission.
-You give permissions to an IAM user by creating an identity-based policy, which is a policy that is attached to the IAM user or an IAM group to which the IAM user belongs.
-The following example shows a JSON policy that allows the IAM user to perform all Amazon DynamoDB actions (dynamodb:*) on the Books table in the 123456789012 account within the us-west-2 Region.
+You give permissions to an IAM user by creating an identity-based policy, which is a policy attached to the IAM user or an IAM group to which the IAM user belongs.
+The following example shows a JSON policy that permits the IAM user to perform all Amazon DynamoDB actions (dynamodb:*) on the Books table in the 123456789012 account within the us-west-2 Region.

 { "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Action": "dynamodb:*", "Resource": "arn:aws-cn:dynamodb:us-west-2:123456789012:table/Books" } }